cdebortoli/JsonManagedObject-Swift/README.md

      func getJmoJson(relationshipClassesToIgnore:String[] = String[]()) -> Dictionary <String, AnyObject>{

-In parameter of this method, you can pass the string representations of Class which will be ignored during the parsing.
+The parameter of this method contains the string representations of Class which will be ignored during the parsing.
-The JsonManagedObject Framework use this array parameter with the recursive call to avoid infinite loops.
+The JsonManagedObject Framework uses this array with the recursive call to avoid infinite loops.

-##How to test it
+##Unit tests with your mocks
 JsonManagedObject has a test helper to analyze your JSON Mocks.
-To use the tests:
+To test your mocks:

-1. Import JsonManagedObject in your tests files/bundle.
+1. Import the JsonManagedObject Framework in your tests files/bundle.
 2. Create the mocks of your JSON Services with files which follows this name pattern : "JMOMock[CustomTitle].json".
 Replace [CustomTitle] by the title of your choice.
-3. Call the "checkMocksFromBundle" of "JMOTestHelper".
+3. Call the "checkMocksFromBundle" method of the "JMOTestHelper" class.

-The checkMocksFromBundle method except as second parameter a closure.
+The checkMocksFromBundle method requires, as second parameter, a closure.
 For each property defined in your JMOConfig file, a call to your closure will be made.

 This closure has as parameter a tuple which contain the propertyValue extracted from the JSON, and the corresponding property name.